Skip to main content

 Core biomedical foundations and Lab Pod I

 Year 1 builds foundations for understanding human health and disease.
-Module-level detail is retained as partial because the current programme-specification PDF was not directly accessible in the audit environment.
+Module-level detail is retained as partial because the current programme-specification PDF was not directly accessible.

 Lab Pod I is retained as a course-feature claim with partial confidence.